Rationale

 - construct an effective initial management plan, including

-- reassurance and appropriate follow-up for a suspected benign lesion;
+- reassurance and appropriate follow-up for suspected benign lesions,

-- appropriate medical management (e.g., thyroid supplementation, antibiotics;
+- appropriate medical management (e.g., thyroid supplementation, antibiotics), and

-- referral for specialized care (e.g., fine needle aspiration), if necessary.
+- referral for specialized care if indicated (e.g., fine-needle aspiration, core needle biopsy, open biopsy).